LibrariesHacked/high-streets-analysis/README.md

 high_street_201903.dump.gz
 ```

-With a local (or remote) PostgreSQL server this can be refreshed into a new database.
-This provides the following tables.
+With a local PostgreSQL server this was restored into a new database.

 ### Extract libraries from librarydata DB

-This refers to a separate database, the details for which are in the Libraries Hacked [librarydata-db](https://github.com/LibrariesHacked/librarydata-db) GitHub repository.
+Firstly, data on libraries was extracted from a separate database, the details for which are in the Libraries Hacked [librarydata-db](https://github.com/LibrariesHacked/librarydata-db) GitHub repository.

-Save a CSV file of the results from the following query which extracts a list of libraries.
+Save a CSV file of the results from the following query which provides a list of libraries in England.

 ```SQL
 select